StevenBeach33/YC_Indonesia/README.md

-# English translation patch for _Yurucamp: Have a nice day!_
+# Indonesia translation patch for _Yurucamp: Have a nice day!_

 Here it is: the long-awaited(?)
-English fan-patch for the _Yurucamp: Have a nice day!_ visual novel.
+Indonesia fan-patch for the _Yurucamp: Have a nice day!_ visual novel.

 ## DISCLAIMER